 Under the 2011 Equity Incentive Plan (the "2011 Plan"), the Company could initially issue up to 2,643,171 shares of its common stock pursuant to stock options, stock appreciation rights, restricted stock awards, restricted stock unit awards, performance-based stock awards, and other forms of equity compensation, or collectively, stock awards, all of which may be granted to employees, including officers, and to non-employee directors and consultants.
 Options granted under the 2011 Plan before August 1, 2012 generally expire 10 years after the grant date and options granted thereafter generally expire 7 years after the grant date.
 Equity awards granted under the 2011 Plan generally vest over a four-year period from the date of grant based on continued employment.
-The number of shares of the Company's common stock authorized for issuance under the 2011 Plan automatically increases on each January 1 by 4.5% of the total number of shares of the Company's common stock as determined by the board of directors.
-As of December 31, 2017, 743,329 shares remained available for issuance under the 2011 Plan automatically increased by 3,866,120 shares.
+The number of shares of the Company's common stock authorized for issuance under the 2011 Plan automatically increases on each January 1 by 4.5% of the total number of shares of the Company's common stock outstanding on December 31 of the preceding calendar year, or such lesser number of shares of common stock as determined by the board of directors.
+As of December 31, 2017, 743,329 shares remained available for issuance pursuant to future grants under the 2011 Plan.
+On January 1, 2018, the shares available for issuance under the 2011 Plan automatically increased by 3,866,120 shares.